aryan008/team_lift_sprint/TESTING.md

 ![image](media/readme/home-bug2.JPG)

 3. As per manual tests, if I add a product with no image the "noimage.png" does not appear.
 Whilst this worked in production, when I brought all my images to my AWS bucket I could not add it.
 I contacted AWS support regarding this and after a lengthy call I would have to re-register my account and repeat the AWS process noted in the deployment section of the ReadMe file.
+This also affects my favicon icon for the site.
 I decided not to do this and as such this is a known bug.